Nicky Gile Shows Off Killer Figure In Pink Bikini

 “It’s always nice to be home, especially for the holidays.
 You look amazing, Happy holiday,” a fourth fan chimed in.

 Earlier in the month, Nicky shared a series of photos that saw her rocking a string bikini.
-The swimsuit was light blue and it featured tiny cups and equally revealing thong bottoms.
+The swimsuit was light blue and featured tiny cups and equally revealing thong bottoms.
 She also sported a gray sweatshirt, which she lifted playfully for the camera.